SECOND RODEO 2026

 (twitter post Sept 27, 2018)

-Finally, each CLOWN sets down at a laptop or a keyboard, cell phone, or an old Underwood typewriter or a pen and paper far upstage in the shadows.
+Two CLOWNS each sets down at a laptop or a keyboard, cell phone, or an old Underwood typewriter or a pen and paper far upstage in the shadows.
 They begin to write as the lights shift:

 (At rise: